iodeo/Minitel-ESP32/arduino/README.md

 https://github.com/ewpa/LibSSH-ESP32

-Minitel needs to be set manually in 4800 bauds (Fnct+P 4) and in teleinformatique standard (Fcnt+T A)
+In current version, Minitel needs to be set manually in 4800 bauds (Fnct+P 4) and in teleinformatique standard (Fcnt+T A) before program starts.
+Dev board reset button is usefull for this.

+Once connected to server, you will also want to disable local Echo (Fnct+T E) beacause echo is provided through ssh already.